 Following the assignment brief carefully helps ensure that you achieve the best mark possible.
-The assignment brief is there to help you gain marks.
+The assignment brief and marking criteria are there to help you gain marks.

 Modules are assessed in many different ways but here are some of the most common methods of assessment: